Go to the main content

 From America’s heartland—check out these Black-owned plant-based eateries.

 Whether you’re a Midwest native or find yourself on a road trip through middle America, you won’t want to miss these all-vegan restaurants owned and operated by Black entrepreneurs.
-From vegan soul food and Creole-inspired eats to authentic Ethiopian fare and comfort food cuisine, these eateries are proudly serving their communities with delicious plant-based dishes.
-To get in on the action, check out these 10 Black-owned vegan restaurants in the Midwest.
+From vegan Soul Food and Creole-inspired eats to authentic Ethiopian fare and comfort food cuisine, these eateries are proudly serving their communities with delicious plant-based dishes.
+To get in on the action, check out these seven Black-owned vegan restaurants in the Midwest.

 Soul Veg City